google/WebFundamentals/src/content/en/android/trusted-web-activity/query-parameters/index.md

 </activity>
 ```

-Note: llama-pack takes care of ensuring the URLs across the application match the same origin and,
+Note: Bubblewrap takes care of ensuring the URLs across the application match the same origin and,
 therefore, uses a relative for start URL.
 When modifying AndroidManifest.xml, the entire URL,
 including schema and domain must be used.